jyap808/jumbucks/doc/README_windows.txt

 Intro
 -----
-CoinmarketsCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+Jumbucks is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin, PPCoin, NovaCoin and BlackCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.